-As of December 31, 2021, The Foundation's endowment consists of approximately 90 individual funds established for a variety of purposes.
-The endowment includes both donor-restricted endowment funds and funds designated by the governing body to function as endowments (board-designated endowment funds).
+As of December 31, 2023, the Foundation's endowments consist of approximately 90 individual funds established for a variety of purposes.
+The endowments includes both donor-restricted endowment funds and funds designated by the governing body to function as endowments (board-designated endowment funds).
 The Foundation maintains variance power over all endowment funds without donor restrictions (including those established by donors) as provided in the fund agreement.
-As required by U.S. Generally Accepted Accounting Principles (U.S GAAP), net assets associated with endowment funds, including board-designated endowment funds, are classified and reported based on the existence or absence of donor-imposed restrictions.
+As required by U.S. GAAP, net assets associated with endowment funds, including board-designated endowment funds, are classified and reported based on the existence or absence of donor-imposed restrictions.